AugustinMortier/a-profiles/docs/index.rst

 *A-Profiles* is a python library dedicated to the analysis of atmospheric profilers measurements.

-Using elastic measurements performed by Lidars and/or ceilometers, *A-Profiles* incudes several modules such as the detection of clouds or the tracking of the planetary boundary layer height.
-*A-Profiles* also allows for the retrieval of aerosol properties (extinction, mass concentration) using some a priori.
+Using elastic measurements performed by Lidars and/or ceilometers, *A-Profiles* includes several modules such as clouds detection, tracking of the planetary boundary layer height or the retrieval of aerosol properties (extinction, mass concentration) using some a priori.

 At present time, *A-Profiles* supports `E-PROFILE <https://e-profile.eu/#/cm_profile>`_ data reading.
 This library is used by `V-Profiles <https://aerocom-vprofiles.met.no>`_.